EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 How does the Federal Reserve interest rate affect EURUSD?

 Higher Federal Reserve interest rates increase the yield on US dollar-denominated assets, attracting capital into USD.
-This strengthens the dollar relative to the euro and typically pushes EURUSD lower.
+This strengthens the dollar relative to the euro and pushes EURUSD lower.
 Conversely, when the Fed cuts rates or signals easing, dollar attractiveness decreases and the euro tends to appreciate.
-The ECB–Fed rate differential is one of the most closely watched EURUSD drivers.
+The current 135 basis point differential between the Fed rate (3.75%) and the ECB rate (2.40%) is a key factor supporting USD and limiting EURUSD upside.

 What is the EURUSD forecast for 2026?

-The institutional consensus is broadly bullish, with year-end targets ranging from 1.2000 (UBS) to 1.3000 (Morgan Stanley).
-RoboForex Analysis Department places the 2026 range at 1.1000–1.3000 with a neutral-to-bullish bias.
+The institutional consensus is broadly bullish for year-end 2026, with targets ranging from 1.2000 (UBS) to 1.3000 (Morgan Stanley).
+RoboForex Analysis Department places the 2026 range at 1.1000–1.3000 with a neutral near-term and bullish long-term bias.
 A breakout above 1.1915 would confirm the bullish case.
-Citi Research maintains the bear case at 1.1000, contingent on the Fed staying hawkish and the eurozone economy deteriorating.
+Citi Research is the exception, targeting 1.1000 by year-end.
+The July ECB and FOMC meetings are the next major catalysts that could shift this picture.

 How is the EURUSD forecast on this page prepared?

-This forecast is prepared using technical analysis across the Daily, H4 and Weekly timeframes — moving averages (MA 65/200), RSI 14, MACD 12/26/9 and Stochastic 20/15/15 — combined with fundamental drivers (ECB and Fed policy, inflation and GDP differentials, DXY and geopolitics) and published forecasts from major investment banks.
+This forecast is prepared using technical analysis across the Daily, H4 and Weekly timeframes — MA 65/200, RSI 14, MACD 12/26/9 and Stochastic 20/15/15 — combined with fundamental drivers (ECB and Fed policy, inflation and GDP differentials, DXY and geopolitics) and published forecasts from major investment banks.
 The article is reviewed and updated periodically by RoboForex Analysis Department.

 What is EURUSD?

 EURUSD is the exchange rate between the euro and the US dollar, showing how many US dollars one euro buys.
-If EURUSD is at 1.1500, it means 1 euro equals 1.1500 US dollars.
-It is the most traded currency pair in the world, accounting for approximately 20–25% of global daily forex turnover, and is the primary benchmark for dollar strength or weakness.
+If EURUSD is at 1.1450, it means 1 euro equals 1.1450 US dollars.
+It is the most actively traded currency pair in the world, accounting for approximately 20–25% of global daily forex turnover, and serves as the primary benchmark for dollar strength or weakness.

 Attention!